 The Gili Islands (Gili Trawangan, Gili Meno and Gili Air) has over 20 good scuba diving sites spots around the 3 islands with a huge variety of different marine life.

 The majority of the dive sites are suitable for beginners or inexperienced divers as most have shallow sections of between 5 meters to 12 meters.
 Most of the dive sites around the Gili Islands do not go deeper than 30 meters.

 The best time of year to scuba dive is between May to October when there is not so strong currents around the islands.
-Other times of the year the currents pick up and it can get quick fast down there.
-I dove in the gili islands in December and jump in at the bottom of Gili Meno at the Bounty wreck and did the fasted drift dive I have experienced.
+Other times of the year the currents pick up and it can get quite fast down there.
+I dove in the gili islands in December and jumped in at the bottom of Gili Meno at the Bounty wreck and did the fasted drift dive I have experienced.
 It was just under 30 minutes and we popped out the top end of Gili Meno past Meno wall (check the map below for the dive sites)

 Dive sites around the Gili Islands

 There are more than 20 good dive sites around Gili Islands.
 Some of the best dive sites around Gili Islands include:

 Trawangan House Reef - an easy dive site used by many of the dive schools for the first few open water dives.
 5 meters - 22 meters.